13 Culinary and Medicinal Herbs to Grow At Home

 I strongly recommend you talk to your doctor before taking parsley tea or ingesting any significant amount of parsley while you are pregnant or even shortly after birth.
 Always better to be on the safe side.
 (Typical culinary use is just fine).

 Parsley can also be used to boost immune function, treat urinary tract infections and bladder infections and its metabolism boosting properties can help promote weight loss.

 Cilantro/Coriander (Coriandrum sativum)

 Cilantro (or coriander) looks very similar to flat-leaf parsley, however they taste very different.
 Cilantro is one of those herbs that you either love or hate, and in fact there have been scientific studies done which suggest that people who hate cilantro and think it tastes “soapy” actually have different genetics that affect the way cilantro tastes and smells.
 How’s that for random trivia?

-But if you’re a cilantro lover like me, then it’s a definite must-have in your herb garden.
+But if you’re a cilantro/coriander lover like me, then you’ll definitely want to grow coriander in your garden.
 It grows well in full sun and well-drained soil and makes a great addition to a salsa garden as it’s often used alongside tomatoes, onions and hot peppers to make fresh salsa!

 Culinary Uses: As mentioned above, cilantro is a key ingredient in fresh salsa and pico de gallo.
 Naturally, it goes great with Mexican cuisine and can be used to flavour all sorts of salsas, including mango salsa and spicy peach salsa.
 It is also a staple in South Asian and Southeast Asian cuisine, and both the leaves and the seeds are often used in curries and other Indian foods, and the leaves and even the roots are used in Thai cooking.